-This page explains what happens if stock are found wandering around Porirua City streets and beaches.
+This page explains what to do if you find stock or marine animals wandering or stranded on Porirua City streets and beaches.

 Impounded animals may be reclaimed from Council: